-Nine Self-Care Ideas to Make Lockdown a Little More Bearable
+Nine Non-Boring Self-Care Ideas to Make Lockdown More Bearable

 While you're limited to a five-kilometre radius, there are plenty of things you can do at home to care for your physical, mental and emotional health.
 Whether you're jumping on a meditation app, or getting some locally-made bath products and books delivered to your door, these self-care ideas will hopefully get you feeling somewhere well north of 'fine'.

 Want to transform your pad into a soothing sanctuary and aromatherapy haven?
 If that candle collection is in need of some fresh talent, you'll find some absolute gems being created by Melbourne fragrance house SOH.
-These bespoke candles feature scents like the fig-heavy Green House and the Mediterranean-inspired Libertine — and as a special lockdown gift, the full range is currently 20 percent off.
+These bespoke candles feature dreamy scents like the fig-heavy Green House and the Mediterranean-inspired Libertine.
 Meanwhile, Gather & Harvest's natural soy wax candles are housed in glass that's hand-cut from recycled bottles in Bali.
 Jump online to order scents like grapefruit and lime, rose geranium and Persian spice, shipped to your door — for free, if you spend over $100.
 The candle jars are reusable and refillable, too.

 LUXE BATH ADDITIONS

 You might not be able to visit a day spa right now, but if you've got a bathtub, you can recreate at least a little of the magic at home.
 Light a few candles, throw on some of your favourite tunes and make that next bath a proper event.
 Local skincare label Dindi Naturals can help level-up bathtime with products like a relaxing plant-based bubble bath blend, and soothing salts infused with native lemon myrtle and kunzea.
 Geelong's Planet Fizz sells an array of fun bath salts, soaks and bubble bath blends online; including the vibrant, lolly-inspired Fizzy Bath Crumble, which you scatter into your bath water.
 Or, get a taste of the Peninsula Hot Springs at home, with its signature products available to buy via the online store — from mineral magnesium bath salts to a range of rejuvenating natural clay blends.

 DECADENT BODY SCRUBS